 When you take out a loan from a bank or mortgage company to buy a home, you'll most likely sign many documents, including a mortgage (or deed of trust) and promissory note.
 In this paperwork, you'll promise to make the payments according to the payment schedule.

 But if you fail to make payments, the lender can go through a legal process called "foreclosure" to sell your home to a new owner.
 Some states require the process to go through court (judicial foreclosures).
-In other states, the foreclosing party (the "lender") can use out-of-court procedures (nonjudicial foreclosures).
-Or it may opt to use the court system to foreclose.
+In other states, the foreclosing party (the "lender") can use out-of-court procedures (nonjudicial foreclosures) or it may opt to use the court system to foreclose.

 Because buying a home involves a large sum of money, it's common for a buyer to finance the purchase with a loan (often called a "mortgage") rather than coming up with all the cash upfront.
 The main parties to the transaction are the borrower and the lender.